Linear Circuit Analysis

 which shows that the resonant frequency $\omega_0$ is the geometric mean of the two half-power frequencies.

 Although the magnitude of the current in the circuit (and consequently the magnitude of the voltage across the resistor) is maximum when $\omega=\omega_0$, it can be shown that the voltage across the reactive elements is not maximum at resonance.
-Indeed, the voltage across the inductor can be computed by maximizing $\left|\frac{V_L}{V_1}\right| = \frac{\left|\textcolor{blue}{j} \omega L\right|}{\left|R+\textcolor{blue}{j} \left(\omega L + \frac{1}{\omega C}\right)\right|} = \frac{\omega L}{\sqrt{R^2+ \left(\omega L + \frac{1}{\omega C}\right)^2}}$ with respect to $\omega$, which gives $$\begin{equation}\omega_{max,L}=\omega_0\left(1-\frac{1}{2 Q^2}\right)^{-\frac{1}{2}}\end{equation}$$ The voltage across the capacitor can be computed by maximizing $\left|\frac{V_C}{V_1}\right| = \frac{1}{\omega C \left|R+\textcolor{blue}{j} \left(\omega L + \frac{1}{\omega C}\right)\right|} = \frac{1}{\omega C \sqrt{R^2+ \left(\omega L + \frac{1}{\omega C}\right)^2}}$ with respect to $\omega$, which gives $$\begin{equation}\omega_{max,C}=\omega_0\left(1-\frac{1}{2 Q^2}\right)^{\frac{1}{2}}\end{equation}$$ Notice that the above frequencies exist only when $Q \gt \sqrt{2}$.
+Indeed, the the frequency at which the voltage across the inductor is maximum can be computed by maximizing $\left|\frac{V_L}{V}\right| = \frac{\left|\textcolor{blue}{j} \omega L\right|}{\left|R+\textcolor{blue}{j} \left(\omega L + \frac{1}{\omega C}\right)\right|} = \frac{\omega L}{\sqrt{R^2+ \left(\omega L + \frac{1}{\omega C}\right)^2}}$ with respect to $\omega$, which gives $$\begin{equation}\omega_{max,L}=\omega_0\left(1-\frac{1}{2 Q^2}\right)^{-\frac{1}{2}}\end{equation}$$ The frequency at which the voltage across the capacitor is maximum can be computed by maximizing $\left|\frac{V_C}{V}\right| = \frac{1}{\omega C \left|R+\textcolor{blue}{j} \left(\omega L + \frac{1}{\omega C}\right)\right|} = \frac{1}{\omega C \sqrt{R^2+ \left(\omega L + \frac{1}{\omega C}\right)^2}}$ with respect to $\omega$, which gives $$\begin{equation}\omega_{max,C}=\omega_0\left(1-\frac{1}{2 Q^2}\right)^{\frac{1}{2}}\end{equation}$$ Notice that the above frequencies exist only when $Q \gt \sqrt{2}$.
 In addition, the following equation is satisfied $$\begin{equation}\omega_0^2=\omega_{max,L}\cdot\omega_{max,C}\end{equation}$$ For large $Q$ we have $\omega_{max,L}\approx\omega_0\approx \omega_{max,C}$.

 Parallel RLC

 Now, consider the parallel RLC circuit shown in Fig. 3.
-The impedance seen by the current source is $Z=\left[\frac{1}{R}+\textcolor{blue}{j} \left(\omega C + \frac{1}{\omega L}\right)\right]^{-1}$ The resonance frequency is again
+The impedance seen by the current source is $Z=\left[\frac{1}{R}+\textcolor{blue}{j} \left(\omega C + \frac{1}{\omega L}\right)\right]^{-1}$ is pureley real when the frequency

 $$\begin{equation}\omega_0=\frac{1}{\sqrt{L C}}\end{equation}$$